siyuanwu99/siyuanwu99/README.md

 - ⚡ Fun fact: ...
 -->
 - ✨ Let's explore something interesting together~
 - 🖋️ I have been working as a research assistant on **multi-robot systems** and **motion planning** at [SYSU-STAR group](http://sysu-star.com/) since 09/2023.
 Previously I obtained MSc Robotics degree advised by Dr. Javier Alonso-Mora at 🏫️[TU Delft](https://www.tudelft.nl/onderwijs/opleidingen/masters/rb/msc-robotics/) from 09/2021 to 08/2023, and finished my Bachelor's study in Automation (Qian Xuesen's class, with honors) in 2021 from 🏫️[Xi'an Jiaotong University](http://en.xjtu.edu.cn/)(XJTU), China.
-I finished my Bachelor's thesis on **event-based perception** supervised by Dr. Fei Gao at [FAST Lab](http://www.zju-fast.com/).
+I finished my Bachelor's thesis on **event-based perception** supervised by Dr. Fei Gao at [ZJU FAST Lab](http://www.zju-fast.com/).
 In 2020 I was a visiting student studying Informatics at 🏫️University of Edinburgh.

 - 🌱 As a new learner of robotics, I am interested in **drones**, **motion planning**, **multi-robot systems**, **optimal control**, and **optimization**.
 - 🔭 I originally intended to continue working on multi-robot motion planning as a Ph.D. student at TU Delft after graduation but had to abandon the plan due to failing the security screening conducted by the Dutch government.